|

 The Anthony Lawton Festival

-This three-play festival celebrates the work of Philadelphia actor/playwright Anthony Lawton.
-The Great Divorce
+A festival celebrating the work of Philadelphia actor and playwright Anthony Lawton The Great Divorce

-By Shel Silverstein Performed by Anthony Lawton December 8, 11, and 15 Written entirely in rhyming couplets and punctuated with blues and country music, this raucous and raunchy play follows songwriter, good ol' boy, and ne'er-do-well Billy and his betting misadventures with the Devil.
+By Shel Silverstein Performed by Anthony Lawton December 8, 11, and 15, 2010 Written entirely in rhyming couplets and punctuated with blues and country music, this raucous and raunchy play follows songwriter, good ol' boy, and ne'er-do-well Billy and his betting misadventures with the Devil.
 This play includes themes of sacrifice and redemption and is unapologetically and joyously profane.
-PARENTAL GUIDANCE ADVISED FOR AUDIENCE MEMBERS UNDER 17.
+Parental guidance is advised for audience member under 17.
 "Go.
 It's that simple, really.
 One of the most entertaining and uproarious performances in all Philadelphia!" –Philadelphia City Paper Heresy

 Written and Performed by Anthony Lawton

-December 14, 15, and 18 A probing, comic, autobiographical solo play in which Lawton wrestles with the value of religion.
+December 14, 15, and 18, 2010 A probing, comic, autobiographical solo play in which Lawton wrestles with the value of religion.
 Where is the line between faith and superstition?
 Why are so many Christians so un-Christian?
 What is the difference between faith that heals and faith that destroys?
 This play contains profanity, frank discussions of sex, and ideas that some may consider to be blasphemous.
-CHILDREN UNDER 17 NOT ADMITTED.
+Children under 17 not admitted.
 "A hilarious, brutally honest, insightful, clever, engaging, edgy, terrifying look at one person's struggle to understand God, good, evil, order, chaos, and how to get along with and fit in with the other humans, especially women.
 You don't have to be Catholic or even Christian to love this play – just human. –Arts Examiner